SAI360/Compliance360-Import/Employee/README.md

 ## Posting Data

 The powershell Example-Employee-Import.ps1 is a simple 4 line script that demonstrates posting the import file directly to Compliance360 and queueing it for import.
-1. Download the powershell file <a href="Example-Employee-Import.ps1" download>Example-Employee-Import.ps1</a>.
+1. Download the powershell file <a download="Example-Employee-Import.ps1" href="Example-Employee-Import.ps1">Example-Employee-Import.ps1</a>.
 Edit line 1 to supply the url that is copied from the Integration definition.
 Edit line 2 to supply the name of the file being imported.
 Place the powershell file and input file in the same folder.
-2. Download the companion windows command file <a href="Example-Employee-Import.cmd" download>Example-Employee-Import.cmd</a> to the same folder where the powershell file and input file reside.
+2. Download the companion windows command file <a download="Example-Employee-Import.cmd" href="Example-Employee-Import.cmd">Example-Employee-Import.cmd</a> to the same folder where the powershell file and input file reside.
 Double-clicking on this command file will then post the input file to C360 and queue it for import.
 It contains the following command;
 ```
 powershell -ExecutionPolicy Unrestricted -File .\Example-Employee-Import.ps1
 ```